microbus-io/fabric/README.md

 ## Introduction

-`Microbus` is a framework for the development, deployment and operation of microservices in Go.
+`Microbus` is an opinionated framework for the development, deployment and operation of microservices.
 Its most notable characteristic is that it leverages NATS, a messaging bus, for communications among microservices.

+The framework gets involved in three conceptual areas:

+* Common runtime - The framework specifies rules that all microservices need to adhere to in runtime.
+This includes things like how microservices communicate, how they report metrics, where they pull config values from, how they get deployed, etc. A common set of rules is important for proper interoperability and the stability of the system as a whole.
+* RAD tools - The framework introduces tools for the rapid development of microservices.
+The intent is for application developers to be able to focus on application business logic rather than boilerplate code.
+Developer productivity is directly correlated to customer value.
+* Building blocks - Certain capabilities that are the building blocks of microservices are standardized and provided by the framework.
+These serve to facilitate both of the above.

-`fabric` is the main project that provides the core capabilities that all `Microbus` microservices require.
+`fabric` is the main project that provides the core capabilities that all `Microbus` microservices are built on.
 The [milestones](docs/milestones.md) of this project are maintained in separate branches in order to demonstrate the thinking process behind the building of this framework.

 ## Quick Start